 These fruit desserts showcase all the best ways to make fruit into a sweet treat, from easy strawberry crisp to our award winning peach pie.

 Are you a fruit dessert person or a chocolate dessert person?
-Over here, Alex is the fruit dessert person and I’m the chocoholic.
-But the older I get, the more I appreciate the subtlety and nuanced flavors that fruit desserts have to offer.
-Also, there’s something so special about the fruit of the season: like desserts you only make for a few weeks per year.
+Over here one of us is the fruit dessert person (Alex) and one is the chocoholic (Sonja).
+But there’s something so special about the fruit of the season: like desserts you only make for a few weeks per year!
+So here are the best fruit desserts we’ve made, featuring all the bounty of the season: juicy peaches, sweet tart blueberries, tangy cherries, bright red strawberries, and more!

 This strawberry shortcake recipe: it’s got the “it” factor.
 It’s those tender biscuits with sweet summer berries you’d imagine relishing on a porch swing in the heat of the day, or savoring on a lazy summer night.
 It’s something for summer birthdays, July 4, picnics, and cookouts.
 This one uses buttermilk for tang and richness, and the sweet berries are mixed with a little balsamic vinegar to add a zing.